felixDev22/Enumerable/README.md

 # 📖 Enumerable <a name="about-project"></a>

-**enumerable** is a Ruby exercise that decodes the morse code into a readable message
+**enumerable** is a mixin that provides collection classes with several traversal and searching methods with the ability to sort.

 ### Tech Stack <a name="tech-stack"></a>